Brand guidelines and logos

 The Welcome campaign resources should be used when welcoming members of the public, new students and returning students.
 Additionally the Welcome design element can be applied to any correspondence with new members of staff.

-Our toolkit and templates will help you to create consistent, University-branded marketing and promotional material that are in-line with the prospectus and other corporate recruitment publications while visually reflecting the Drawn to Edinburgh idea.
+Our toolkit and templates will help you to create consistent, University-branded marketing and promotional material for your recrutiment audiences.

 Edinburgh Global Experience Language